Advertise with Step Out Buffalo >

 Social Media Content Strategies From 8 Successful WNY Business Owners

-In 2021 82% of the population in the United States had a social networking profile.
+Recent data shows that 82% of the population in the United States have a social networking profile.

 Want more?
-In 2020, over 3.6 billion people were using social media worldwide, a number projected to increase to almost 4.41 billion in 2025.
+According to a study in 2020, over 3.6 billion people were using social media worldwide, a number projected to increase to almost 4.41 billion in 2025.

 With those numbers there’s absolutely no doubt that social media is essential for businesses.
 It’s one of the few common threads that every business and every industry can say has contributed to their growth and success in recent years – and as social media becomes even more engrained in our lives this will only become more true.